FAQs for Realtors

 What if I know something is in violation on the property?
 Apply for the appropriate permit well before closing and get the defect fixed.

 Do I need a resale Certificate of Occupancy?
 Yes.
 Fill out the application, pay the fee and call 610-346-6700 x10 to schedule the inspection.
-Resale Certificate of Occupancy Application
+Resale Certificate of Use and Occupancy Application

 How long is it good for?
 A year.